opensafely/documentation/docs/releasing-files.md

 For example, if sensitive data was committed to a study repo, it is explicitly not safe to use either git's `revert` command, or to delete the file and commit the deletion.
 Both of these methods would leave the commit containing the sensitive data in the history of the git repository - and would be trivial for anyone to recover in the future.

 Another aspect of git is that it uses a decentralised model.
 This means that everyone that has a copy of a git repository has their own copy of the entire history.
-So, if there is a sensitive data leak, it is not sufficient to clean just your own copy of the git history & the history on github, you should also clean the git histories of all other copies.
+So, if there is a sensitive data leak, it is not sufficient to clean just your own copy of the git history & the history on GitHub, you should also clean the git histories of all other copies.

 ## What to do if you find a data breach